 The Violation: Johnny Tourino of Dana Point, California owned and operated Spectra Equipment Inc., a Laguna-Niguel based computer support and services company.
 Between September 2015 and March 2017, Tourino negotiated the sale of five business-class computer servers valued at \$2.1 million, and attempted to have them sent to Iran for use by two Iranian financial institutions.
 When the manufacturer of the servers asked Tourino to identify the end user, he falsely stated that the servers were being sold to a bank in Africa and "NOT going to Iran."
 Later that month, Tourino, through his lawyer, falsely represented to the manufacturer that the servers were going to Slovenia.
-Roughly one week later, Tourino sent three checks to the manufacturer as partial payment for the servers, Tourino deleted his emails and contacted the U.S. Department of the Treasury and again falsely stated that the servers were not going to Iran and were destined for Slovenia.
+Roughly one week later, Tourino sent three checks to the manufacturer as partial payment for the servers.
+After learning that the U.S. Department of Treasury had blocked funds from Iran that were to be used to pay for the servers, Tourino deleted his emails and contacted the U.S. Department of the Treasury and again falsely stated that the servers were not going to Iran and were destined for Slovenia.
 This case resulted from a joint investigation conducted by OEE's Los Angeles Field Office, the FBI, and the IRS.